Skip to main content

 Reduce reuse recycle

 The main issue with recycling is (and always has been) that it doesn’t get at the root of the cause: waste generation.
-Recycling may have it’s benefits, but it does nothing to discourage people from generating waste in the first place.
+Recycling may have its benefits, but it does nothing to discourage people from generating waste in the first place.

 The biggest driver of waste is consumerism and throwaway culture.
-It’s difficult to repair consumer products, they aren’t build to last, and we’re constantly being bombarded with ads telling us to buy more and use our brains less.
+It’s difficult to repair consumer products, they aren’t built to last, and we’re constantly being bombarded with ads telling us to buy more and use our brains less.

 Reduce #